 self.focused_frame = None

-When a frame tries to focus on an element, it sets itself as the focused frame, but before it does that, it needs to un-focus the previously-focused frame:
+When an iframe tries to focus on an element, it sets itself as the focused iframe, but before it does that, it needs to un-focus the previously focused iframe:

 class Frame: